Medicare Advantage Plans in Michigan

 Key Takeaways

-Whether you call yourself a Michigander or a Michiganian, there are nearly 10 million Michigan residents.
-About one-fifth are enrolled in Medicare, the government’s health insurance plan for those age 65 and older, and those with qualifying medical conditions.
+About a fifth of Michigan’s more than 10 million residents are enrolled in Medicare, the government’s health insurance plan for people age 65 and older and those with qualifying medical conditions.

 Michigan Medicare Advantage Plan Coverage

-Medicare coverage consists of different parts, e.g., Part A, Part B, Part C and Part D. If you paid Medicare taxes for 40 quarters, you could receive Medicare Part A (hospital insurance) without paying a premium.
-However, there is a monthly premium for Medicare Part B (medical insurance) that you will pay regardless of whether you have Original Medicare (Parts A and B) or Medicare Advantage (Part C).
+Original Medicare consists two parts, Part A and B. If you paid Medicare taxes for 40 quarters, you could receive Medicare Part A (hospital insurance) without paying a premium.
+However, there is a monthly premium for Medicare Part B (medical insurance) that you will pay whether you have Original Medicare or Medicare Advantage (Part C).

 Medicare Advantage is an alternative to Original Medicare offered by private insurance companies.
-Medicare Advantage offers at least the same coverages and benefits as Original Medicare and may also offer other services, including prescription drug coverage and hearing, dental and vision benefits.
+Medicare Advantage offers at least the same coverage and benefits as Original Medicare and may also offer other services, including prescription drug coverage and hearing, dental, and vision benefits.

 What Are the Types of Medicare Advantage Plans in Michigan?

-Different Medicare Advantage plan types exist.
-While most Medicare Advantage enrollees in Michigan participate in local Preferred Provider organizations (PPOs), there are other plan types.
+As of 2024, there 210 Medicare Advantage plans available in Michigan.
+While most enrollees participate in local Preferred Provider organizations (PPOs), there are other plan types.

 A Health Maintenance Organization (HMO) is a type of Medicare Advantage plan that requires beneficiaries to choose from providers within a provider network to receive coverage.
 If they choose an out-of-network provider, their insurance may not cover their costs.
 This plan type is slightly different from a PPO, where the insurance company will usually pay at least a portion of the medical costs, even if the provider is out of network.